facebook instagram youtube linkedin

 Social Justice Network

 The St Bernard’s College Social Justice Network (SBCSJN) is an inspiring initiative established in 2012.
 Comprising parents and caregivers, this group shares a common belief in encouraging and facilitating our own and our sons’ interest and involvement in social justice.
-We meet monthly to explore how social justice can come alive more fully in our lives and families.
-By actively participating in the network, members serve as role models for this commitment.

 Our College Motto